-Establishing escrow accounts is a part of every VA home loan.
+Establishing escrow accounts is common in VA lending.
 Escrow accounts are accounts established to collect funds on a monthly basis for items such as property taxes and homeowners insurance that are due once a year.
 By establishing escrow accounts, the company that services your mortgage is able to collect one-twelfth of the total amount for these yearly expenses, along with your monthly principal and interest payment.
 This is why your monthly payment is often referred to as PITI: Principal, Interest, Taxes and Insurance.
-By collecting a smaller amount monthly, you don’t have to come up with a large sum of money all at once.
+By collecting a smaller amount monthly, you don't have to come up with a large sum of money all at once.

 What does that mean for you?

 To establish your escrow accounts, a certain amount is collected at closing.
 In general, three months worth of property taxes and three months of homeowners insurance are collected to establish these accounts.

 It's important to note here that in addition to the 3 months of homeowners insurance collected for your escrow accounts, a full year of homeowners insurance will also be included in your closing costs as a prepaid item, since the first year's policy premium is due up front.
 When calculating closing costs, it may be easier to just factor in 15 months worth of homeowners insurance premium to cover the upfront cost as well as the escrows.